sedenardi/sandersdenardi.com/src/pages/2013-01-16-laser-helicopter/index.md

   - mods
   - soldering
 ---
-I received the <a href="http://www.amazon.com/Syma-S107-S107G-Helicopter-Colors/dp/8499000606" target="_blank">Syma 107G R/C Helicopter</a> as a present recently.
+I received the [Syma 107G R/C Helicopter](http://www.amazon.com/Syma-S107-S107G-Helicopter-Colors/dp/8499000606) as a present recently.
 After a few days of flying it around my apartment giddily (and tormenting the person who got it for me) I naturally began to think about different modifications I could perform to make it unique.
 I thought about adding stronger motors, replacing or a second battery, and changing the propellers.
 While all of these are still good mods, they weren't immediately practical because I didn't have the materials to do any of them.

 ![Syma 107G With Lasers](./img-1.jpg)